Leading Dark Web Monitoring Services for Businesses

 Challenge

-Data Breaches
+Data breaches

-The dark and deep web is a place where cyber criminals sell stolen data.
+The dark and deep web is a place where cybercriminals sell stolen data.
 They use data breaches to get hold of information such as logins and medical records, which they then sell in a secret marketplace.
 Sometimes, this information is leaked publicly to put pressure on companies.
 Proactive monitoring, threat intelligence, and strong data security measures can mitigate those hidden dangers.

 $4.45 million